 That is not an unusual birthday party alternative.
 However, this is one that parents often forget about being a great option to celebrate their child’s birthday.

 You can always get party favors such as banners, balloons, birthday cutlery, and party hats.
-You can get a cake, and only have close family members coming by to join the fun.
+You can get a cake, and only have close family members coming by to join the fun or family dinner.

 That may even be more enjoyable than having a birthday party with other kids and their parents who you barely even know.
 Besides, your child can be excited about the idea that their favorite aunt or uncle will be coming to their intimate birthday celebration with the family.